MicrosoftDocs/OData-docs/Odata-docs/webapi/capabilities-vocabulary-support.md

 * NotNavigable -- $select
 * NotSortable / Unsortable -- $orderby

 However, the corresponding annotations cannot be exposed in metadata document.
-This sample introduces the capabilities vocabulary support in Web API OData V5.7, which will enable capabilites vocabulary annotations in metadata document.
+This sample introduces the capabilities vocabulary support in Web API OData V5.7, which will enable capabilities vocabulary annotations in metadata document.
 The related sample codes can be found [here](https://github.com/OData/ODataSamples/tree/master/WebApi/v4/ODataCapabilitiesVocabularySample).

 ### Build Edm Model